dbrennand/Wallie/README.md

 python_version = "3.7"
 ```

-Install all dependancies using the following command:
+Install all dependencies using the following command:
 ```
 pipenv install
 ```

+## Testing

+Go to Wallie subdirectory, and run `python3 -m pytest tests`

 ## Authors -- Contributors